playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 ### Running evolutions using compile-time DI

-If you are using [[compile-time dependency injection|ScalaCompileTimeDependencyInjection]], you will need to mix in the `EvolutionsComponents` trait to your cake to get access to the `ApplicationEvolutions`, which will run the evolutions when instantiated. `EvolutionsComponents` requires `dbApi` to be defined, which you can get by mixing in `DBComponents` and `HikariCPComponents` (or `BoneCPComponents` if you are using BoneCP instead).
+If you are using [[compile-time dependency injection|ScalaCompileTimeDependencyInjection]], you will need to mix in the `EvolutionsComponents` trait to your cake to get access to the `ApplicationEvolutions`, which will run the evolutions when instantiated. `EvolutionsComponents` requires `dbApi` to be defined, which you can get by mixing in `DBComponents` and `HikariCPComponents`.
 Since `applicationEvolutions` is a lazy val supplied by `EvolutionsComponents`, you need to access that val to make sure the evolutions run.
 For example you could explicitly access it in your `ApplicationLoader`, or have an explicit dependency from another component.

 Your models will need an instance of `Database` to make connections to your database, which can be obtained from `dbApi.database`.